WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-files/readme.md

 // ...

 // ----------------
-// Relative URL type based on env let relativeUrlType; // possible values: false, 'app-index-relative', 'server-root-relative' if (development) {
+// Relative URL type based on env, or false if not relative
+// Assumed values to be used:
+//    'app-index-relative'
+//    'server-root-relative'
+//    false (if not relative, but FQDN used)
+// Note that value MUST be 'app-index-relative' if index.html is opened from local filesystem directlylet relativeUrlType;
+if (development) {
   relativeUrlType = false;
 }